 The influence of additives on different biodiesel samples was investigated:

-Sample 1 "aged" biodiesel (Biodiesel at the start of the experiment was more than 6 months old) which is derived from a mixture of rapeseed and palm oil, and which is havy for additivation.
+Sample 1 "aged" biodiesel (Biodiesel at the start of the experiment was more than 6 months old) which is derived from a mixture of rapeseed and palm oil, and which is heavy for additivation.

-Sample 2: "fresh" rapseed biodiesel, which is additized immediately after production.
+Sample 2: "fresh" rapeseed biodiesel, which is additized immediately after production.

-Sample 3: mixture of rapseed biodiesel and ultra low fossil diesel (ULSD), 5:95 vol.%
+Sample 3: mixture of rapeseed biodiesel and ultra-low fossil diesel (ULSD), 5:95 vol.%

 Characterization of commercial biodiesel samples was done in the authorized SGS laboratory (Table 2).